Updated in April 2021

 The Need for Shop Management Software in the Education Sector

-There are numerous benefits to using 3D shop management software in the education industry but the most significant is a smooth, obstacle-free workflow.
+There are numerous benefits to using 3D printing shop management software in schools but the most significant is a smooth, obstacle-free workflow.

 GrabCAD Shop is one example of state of the art management software that simplifies the traditional 3D print preparation workflow.
 It provides intelligence around printer usage so that 3D printing in the classroom is carried out in the most efficient and effective manner possible.
 The unique software can take 3D printing in the education industry to that next level.